solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

   ![This image shows Azure resource scopes.](./media/scope-levels.png "Azure resource scopes")

+## Create your Landing zone

+An [Azure Landing zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) is the target environment defined as the final resting place of a cloud migration project.
+In most projects, the landing zone should be scripted via ARM templates for its initial setup.
+Finally, it should be customized with PowerShell or the Azure portal to fit the workloads needs.

 ## Automating and managing with Azure services

 When it comes to managing Azure resources, you have many potential options.
 [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure subscriptions.
 You use management features, like access control, locks, and tags, to secure and organize your resources after deployment.